pfroysdon/projects/aerospace/6dof_linear/readme.md

 The aero coefficients, mass properties, engine coefficients were developed for a flying wing (with winglets) using a combination of XFOIL, AVL and other tools, as described in the [AIAA InfoTech 2011 conference paper](https://github.com/pfroysdon/projects/blob/main/aerospace/6dof_linear/tech_note).

-**This project was an enormous undertaking.
-The author designed the airplane from scratch using various aircraft design tools he deigned and wrote in Matlab, inclufing batch optimization routines to run XFOIL and optimize the vehicle layout and control surface design.
-Then all of the aero coefficients, mass properties, engine coefficients were developed.
-Finally a 6DOF simulator was built from scratch, including the autopilot and navigation system.
-This project took nearly 2 years and the results were published in several conference and journal papers.
-See the BWB papers listed [here](https://github.com/pfroysdon/publications/tree/main/Papers)**

 # Requirements